chenyong2github/UnrealEngine/Engine/Plugins/Runtime/NetworkPrediction/readme.txt

 // Release notes
 // ----------------------------------------------------------------------------------------------------------

+Update (9-26-19)
+-More refactors on general system architecture.
+UNetworkSimulationGlobalManager is solidifying and most boiler plate is out of the actor components (Not an exciting update but this was overdue!).
+-PostSimTick added and Interpolator refactored to be part of this step, dependent on network role (Eg., simulated proxy only when enabled).
+-Continuing to investigate dependent actor simulations.
+A few early prototypes did not work out but am going to try a slightly different approach.

 Update (8-14-19)
 -Some more cleanup.
 Cvar fixes and other consolidation.
 Now time for vacation (2 weeks).